bridgecrew-perf6/cat-park-mern/README.md

 #### 10. How to protect/hide the 3rd party API keys in the front-end of a MERN stack app in production instead of development

--   One possible solution might be adding a back-end endpoint for the front-end to fetch the 3rd party API
+-   One possible solution might be adding a back-end endpoint for the front-end to fetch the API key or letting the back-end do the requests.

 App link: https://catpark.herokuapp.com